jethrocarr/pupistry/README.md

 * An IAM account with access to read that bucket (for your servers)

-If you're not already using IAM with your AWS account you want to be - your servers should only ever have read access to the bucket and only your engineer or workstation should be able to make changes to it.
+If you're not already using IAM with your AWS account you want to be - your servers should only ever have read access to the bucket and only your build workstation should be permitted to write new artifacts.

+Note that if you're running EC2 instances and using IAM roles, you can avoid needing to create explicit IAM credentials.

 ## Helper Puppet Module